 Here again, the pod machines were our top scorers.
 As much as our environmentally inclined sensibilities hate to admit it, we can kind of understand why these machines have gotten so popular.
 The Nespresso Vertuoline was the top scorer in our testing, taking home a 9 out of 10.
 From start to finish it can make a cup of coffee in less than 3 minutes, no cleanup required.
 The Keurig K55, K-Cafe, and K-Elite also require no cleanup but each take roughly 4 minutes to make a cup starting from cold water, so they earned slightly lower scores of 8.
 All of these machines are about on par with the 3 minutes it takes to make a single cup with a pour over rig, though pour over does require a little bit of extra cleaning and might take longer depending on your method of boiling water.

 For the more traditional drip makers, we measured how long it took to make a 6-cup pot for our speed test.
-These times including all prep work (loading grounds and water into the machine), actual brewing time, and required cleanup (disposing of grounds, rinsing the filter if needed).
+These times include all prep work (loading grounds and water into the machine), actual brewing time, and required cleanup (disposing of grounds, rinsing the filter if needed).
 The BUNN Velocity Brew led this race logging a time of just 6.5 minutes, earning it a score of 7 out of 10.
 This assumes you leave the machine on (and thus preheating) all the time, which likely won't be friendly to your electric bill.
 It also is not programmable, so you can't pre-schedule a brew time.
 The Hamilton Beach 2-Way also earned a score of 7 in this metric for brewing 12 cups in approximately 12.5 minutes.
 It also has an additional integrated brewer for single cups of drip coffee, which greatly improves convenience if you just want to fill up your thermos in the morning without making a pot of coffee.